top of page

 A Legally and Ethically Sound Approach

 Aiming to create a balanced, diverse cohort is not discriminatory under legal or ethical guidelines.
-By aiming to offer equal places to trainees from the Global Majority and white trainees, this training programme endeavours to rebalance underrepresentation while respecting the rights of all trainees.
 It is based on the principles of equity and justice as enshrined in the Equality Act 2010, not on exclusion or preferential treatment.

 Difference must not only be tolerated, but seen as a spur for collective creativity.
 Only within interdependency of different strengths can we collectively imagine new ways of being.
 Audre Lorde

 At Homa, we know that real growth happens when we step beyond what’s familiar and engage with different perspectives.
-Our commitment to a 50/50 cohort is about creating a truly transformative learning space.
+Our commitment to a 50/50 cohort is about aiming to create a truly transformative learning space.

-For white trainees, this offers something deeply powerful: the chance to learn, listen and grow alongside peers whose lived experiences may be very different from their own.
-It’s an opportunity to examine unconscious assumptions and prejudices, broaden cultural awareness, and cultivate a deeper sense of empathy and connection.
+For trainees raciallised as white, this offers something deeply powerful: the chance to learn, listen and grow alongside peers whose lived experiences may be very different from their own.
+It’s an opportunity to examine unconscious assumptions and prejudices, broaden cultural awareness and cultivate a deeper sense of empathy and connection.

-For Global Majority trainees, this balance offers the rare experience of being part of a group where your presence is not tokenised or marginalised but fully represented and valued.
+For Global Majority trainees, this balance offers the experience of being part of a group where your presence is not tokenised or marginalised but represented and valued.
 We also recognise that this doesn’t make the space free of difficulty.
-The work of engaging openly with race, identity and power can be challenging and the legacies of inequality don’t disappear overnight.
-Our commitment is to hold these complexities with honesty, care and accountability, creating a space where healing, dialogue and mutual growth are possible.
+The work of engaging openly with race, identity and power can be complex and challenging and the legacies of inequality don’t disappear overnight.
+Our commitment is to hold these complexities with honesty, care and accountability, aiming to create a space where healing, dialogue and mutual growth are possible.

 Over time, this shared learning fosters genuine, lasting relationships across difference, connections that expand understanding, challenge assumptions and nurture solidarity beyond the training room.
 These relationships matter not only for the psychotherapy profession but for the wider world and the communities we serve, where the capacity to listen, connect and stand alongside one another has never been more needed.